Frenzie/nimbler/docs/docs.md

 *- Thanks to [Frenzie](https://github.com/Frenzie) for these instructions*

-#### Arch Linux

-Fuzzy Windows can be found in the [AUR](https://aur.archlinux.org/packages/fuzzy-window-switcher-git/)

 ## Configuration

-Fuzzy Windows can be configured by creating a config file.
-The config file can be present in the following locations:
+Nimbler can be configured by creating a configuraton file in `~/.config/nimbler.conf`.

-1. ~/.config/fuzzy-windows.conf
-1. ~/.config/.fuzzy-windows
-1. ~/fuzzy-windows.conf
-1. ~/.fuzzy-windows

-The config file, if present, should at least contain the following boilerplate.
+The configuration file, if present, should at least contain the following boilerplate.

 ```
 [DEFAULT]